Borden (company): Borden Food

 The food products division was spun off as Borden Food Corporation when Borden, Inc. became a holding company in 1929.
 The holding company reversed itself 13 years later when it reacquired its child company.

 In the 1950s, the parent company went on a buying spree, swallowing up companies such as Wyler's, which made bouillon and powdered soft drinks; ReaLemon, a manufacturer of synthetic and reconstituted lemon juice; Cracker Jack (sold to Frito-Lay in 1997); Campfire brand marshmallows; Wise Foods, a maker of potato chips and other snack foods; and Bama, makers of jellies and jams.

 Although Borden retrenched in the inflationary 1970s, it embarked on a second wave of mergers and acquisitions in the 1980s.
-It purchased Guys Snack Foods in 1979.
+It purchased Coco López in 1978 and Guys Snack Foods in 1979.
 It also purchased the Prince pasta manufacturing concern (giving Borden 30 percent of the domestic pasta market).
 In 1986, it purchased the dairy products division of Beatrice Foods, including the Meadow Gold brand.
 Stockholders blamed the company's decline on mismanagement, the incurrence of excessive debt to finance its numerous acquisitions, and several recent restructurings.